elanthia-online/illthorn/README.md

 #### (alias) `:c <name> <port>`

 Attempts to create a new named session with the given arguments.
+If `name` and `port` are omitted, it will attempt to autodetect any newly created Lich processes.

 #### `:focus <session>`
 #### (alias) `:f <session>`